NewYorkCityCouncil/council.nyc.gov/docs/PARTICIPATORY_BUDGETING.md

 Edit the content as you would a regular post.
 The following settings will determine how the ballot item displays:

 * **PB Categories** - appears as a label in the top right corner of the ballot item. _Note: Categories are a comma-separated list.
-So if you try to add a category that contains a commas (e.g. "Arts, Culture, & Community") it will add multiple categories.
+So if you try to add a category that contains commas (e.g. "Arts, Culture, & Community") it will add multiple categories.
 You have to add the category without the commas, then edit the category in the District's Admin > PB Ballot > Categories.
 Or avoid using commas—e.g. "Arts/Culture/Communty."_
-* **PB Cycle** - a custom taxonomy like tags; terms determines which PB cycle the ballot item is associated with; must be a number (e.g. "6"); if a term exists (whether or not it's associated with any ballot item) it indicates the District is taking part in that particular PB cycle
+* **PB Cycle** - a custom taxonomy like tags; determines which PB cycle the ballot item is associated with; must be a number (e.g. "6")
 * **Order** - order by which the ballot item appears in lists (falls back to reverse chronological published date)
 * **Winning Project** - before voting, leave all items set to "No"; once voting has ended, set the winners to "Yes"

 ## District Vote Sites

 Add vote sites in the District's Admin > PB Vote Sites.
 Vote sites are a custom post type similar to posts, except there is no single Vote Sites view.
 Vote sites appear as interactive markers on the District map and—if there are no winning projects—in a list alongside the ballot items.
+Vote sites are not associated with a specific PB cycle, so they can be reused in future cycles if they remain applicable (or deleted if they're no longer applicable).

 Edit the content as you would a regular post.
+The title of the the vote site should be a location name (e.g. "District Office" or "Carl Schurz Park").
+The content should list the vote site's time(s), date(s), and street address (if applicable).
 The following settings will determine how the vote site displays:

 * **Order** - order by which the vote site appears in lists (falls back to reverse chronological published date)
 * **Latitude & Longitude** - position of the map marker (PROTIP: Get the Lat/Lon by searching a place in Google Maps and copying the first two numbers after the `@` in the URL.
 Don't drag the map or these numbers will change.)